visgl/luma.gl/docs/upgrade-guide.md

 ```
 - `createGLContext` will no longer attempt to create a headlessgl context under node.js.
 One can either create headless context externally and use `instrumentGLContext` to prepare it for use with luma.gl or use `createHeadlessContext` from `@luma.gl/test-utils` to create a headlessgl context.
 - `registerShaderModules` has been removed.
 Modules can be imported and used directly where necessary.
 - `createShaderHook` and `createModuleInjection` have been removed.
-Used `ProgramManager.getDefaultProgramManger(gl).addShaderHook` && `ProgramManager.getDefaultProgramManger(gl).addModuleInjection` instead.
+Use `ProgramManager.getDefaultProgramManger(gl).addShaderHook` && the shader module [inject field](/docs/developer-guide/shader-modules.md) instead.
+- `ProgramManager.getDefaultProgramManger(gl).addModuleInjection` been removed.
+Use the shader module [inject field](/docs/developer-guide/shader-modules.md) instead.
 - `getParameter` and `setParameter` have been removed.
 Use `getParameters` and `setParameters` instead.

 ### Smaller changes